The Hoppings: Recent history

 In 2020, the Hoppings was cancelled due to the COVID-19 pandemic, the decision was taken jointly by Newcastle City Council the Freemen of Newcastle who manage the Moor.

 In 2021 Crow Events took over full management of the event from the Freemen of Newcastle.
-It was decided to move the date for this year only to the 19 to 30 August to allowed for the government's 4 stage plan to ease Covid pandemic restrictions to be successfully rolled out.
+It was decided to move the date for this year only to the 19 to 30 August to allow for the government's 4-stage plan to ease Covid pandemic restrictions to be successfully rolled out.
 However the event was eventually cancelled in its entirety.
-It will return to the June date for future years.
+It returned the following year.

+In 2024 Crow Events had to reduce the size of the event due to damage to the Gosforth end of the fairground from bad weather in 2023 meaning the Gosforth end of the site needing to be replanted and given time to harden again.
+2024 saw rides from the Top and Back of the Gosforth End of the event move to the back row of the site.

+Cultural impact

-In the 1970s, the photographer Sirkka-Liisa Konttinen took a series of black and white images of the Hoppings.
+In the 1970s, photographer Sirkka-Liisa Konttinen took a series of black and white images of the Hoppings.

 The Hoppings inspired the song "Katie Was There" by Eric Boswell which was part of his 1983 musical Katie Mulholland, based on Catherine Cookson's novel, staged by Newcastle Playhouse.